o3de/o3de.org/content/docs-snapshot/welcomeguide/tutor-ch05-player-input.md

 ![\[Lumberyard chicken turn example\]](http://docs.aws.amazon.com/lumberyard/latest/welcomeguide/images/anim-chicken-turn-1.26.gif)

 **Note**
 This tutorial implements a very simple approach to handling turn input\.
 The result of this tutorial is not framerate independent\.
 The chicken will turn slower or faster depending on framerate\.
-In `ch05_chicken_movement_final.scriptcanvas` you can examine a better implementation that multiplies the input buy a `turnMaxVelocity` and puts the result in a `turnVelocity` variable\.
+In `ch05_chicken_movement_final.scriptcanvas` you can examine a better implementation that multiplies the input by a `turnMaxVelocity` and puts the result in a `turnVelocity` variable\.
 The turn is computed **On Tick** using `Delta` \(the elapsed time between ticks\) to make the rate the chicken turns consistent regardless of framerate\.

 For extra credit, try adding a new event generator to the input bindings\.
 Create a small graph in Script Canvas that uses a **DrawTextOnScreen** node to display a message, variable, or value on screen when a key is pressed\.
 Hint: use a **BuildString** Script Canvas node to create a string from a numerical value\.